-Inflation 2.00 percent Salary increases 3.00 percent, average wage inflation plus merit/productivity increases Health care cost trend 6.25 percent, decreasing to 5.00 percent over five years and then to 4.00 percent over the next 48 years
+Inflation 2.50 percent Salary increases Graded by service years and contract group ranging from 10.25 percent for one year of service (11.75 for public safety) to 3.00 percent for 27 or more years of service Health care cost trend 6.50 percent, decreasing to 5.00 percent over six years and then to 4.00 percent over the next 48 years

-The current year discount rate is 2.00 percent, which is the same as the prior year rate.
+The current year discount rate is 4.00 percent, which is up from 2.00 percent from the prior year rate.
 For the current valuation, GASB Statement 75 requires liabilities to be discounted based on a tax-exempt, high-quality 20-year municipal bond index.

-Mortality rates are based on the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality tables (General, Safety) with MP-2020 General Improvement Scale.
+Mortality rates are based on the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality tables (General, Safety) with MP-2021 General Improvement Scale.